 - A life insurance company regarding allegations related to management misconduct.

 - Assisted board in drafting legislative amendments related to congressional efforts to address COVID-19.

 Yvette is also recognized for her community involvement in charitable activities.
 In 2016, she was named a recipient of the Girls Inc. Women of Achievement Award.
 She has received the prestigious Dallas ADL Larry Schoenbrun Jurisprudence Award for her outstanding leadership and exemplary contributions to the community.
 She serves on the board of the AT&T Performing Arts and Dallas Theater Center.

-Recently, The Center for American and International Law recognized Yvette as a Patrick E. Higginbotham Inns of Court “Master,” its highest designation.
+Recently, The Center for American and International Law recognized Yvette as a Patrick E. Higginbotham Inn of Court “Master,” its highest designation.
 The Inns of Court Foundation is made up of both judges and lawyers and promotes competence, collegiality, integrity, and education in litigation practice.

-*Not yet admitted to practice in Florida.
+*Admitted to practice only in New York and Texas.
+Not admitted to practice in Florida.